 Sit back and enjoy the scenery of the Baikal-Amur Mainline (BAM) as the train rolls on, travelling west.
 The train will stop at Postyshevo (36 min), Noviy Urgal (35 min) and Verkhnezeysk (30 min).
 The BAM was built as an alternative to the Trans-Siberian railway and considered the "construction project of the century" by then Soviet premier Leonid Brezhnev.
 Special, durable tracks had to be used as some of the route traverses permafrost and the cost was astronomical.
 These days it's debatable whether the huge expense was worth it, with the line being under-utilised for commercial transport and serviced by few passenger trains.
 It certainly makes for an adventurous journey that few travellers take.

 Arrive early morning for a five-hour stopover in Tynda.
 Take the chance to have breakfast, have a shower at the station, and stretch your legs with a walk in to the town centre across the river.
 We will store our luggage at the station while we explore.
-We'll take a look at the BAM builder monument on this excursion - definitely a crucial photo stop!
+We'll then take a look at the BAM builder monument - definitely a crucial photo stop!
 Your next train is to Severobaikalsk to the north of the mighty Lake Baikal, departing at 11:55 am.

+Two of the highlights of the BAM railway on our rail journey today - the Severomuyskiy Tunnel (the longest in Russia at 15,343m long) and the Golden Rails at Kuanda, which mark the official "completion" of the BAM.
 After stops in Yuktali (44 min) and Taksimo (45 min), arrive in Severobaikalsk at around 2:30 pm.
 We've reached the northern end of beautiful Lake Baikal.
 Severobaikalsk is a key stop on the Baikal-Amur Mainline; it's a gateway to the pristine natural beauty found in the northern areas around Siberia's Lake Baikal.
 The afternoon is yours to spend as you please once we arrive.
 Settle into your guesthouse and perhaps go for a stroll around the village ahead of tomorrow's activities.